Film

 First and second years

-In first and second year, you will study the following subjects: Introduction to Film Analysis, American Cinema from the Silent Era to the 1930s, American Cinema from the 1930s to the 1960s, Introduction to European Cinemas, Introduction to NonWestern Cinemas, Introduction to Digital Media, Ireland and the Cinema, History and Practice of Visual Analysis, Fundamentals of Filmmaking, Introduction to Screenwriting, Introduction to Editing, Introduction to Film Theory and Criticism, The Film Soundtrack and Documentary Theory and Practice
+Depending on the pathway you choose, core modules in the first and second years for all Film students may include: Introduction to Film Analysis, American Cinema from the Silent Era to the 1930s, American Cinema from the 1930s to the 1950s, Introduction to European Cinemas, Introduction to Non-Western Cinemas, Introduction to Digital Media, Ireland and the Cinema.
+In addition, Single Honours core modules include Introduction to Film Practice, Introduction to Screenwriting, Introduction to Editing, Video Essays, and Introduction to Documentary Theory and Practice.
+Core modules are subject to change from year to year.

 Third and fourth years